CityTerrace/-100daysofCode-/log.md

 There is no formation without repetition.
 I'm sure I'm going to come back to these exercises once I start building some websites.

 <b>Link(s) to work</b><a href="https://www.freecodecamp.com/challenges/style-text-inputs-as-form-controls"> Style Text Inputs as Form Controls</a>

+<h2>Day 5 January 23, 2017</h2>
+<b>Today's Progress:</b>
+Watched Udacity's Ai livestream with lots of enthusiasm and did some more Bootstrap on FreeCodeCamp.
+<a href="https://t.co/Ua13ASMoiR"> Udacity's Ai Livestream </a>

+<b>Thoughts:</b>
+I'm going to adopt the phrase "Unknown Unknowns" from now on.
+I now that Ai exist, obviously, but I had no idea about any of it really.
+This world is taking me for a ride at the moment.

+<b>Link(s) to work</b>
+<a href="https://t.co/Ua13ASMoiR"> Udacity's live stream</a>

+<h2>Day 6 January 24, 2017</h2>
+<b>Today's Progress:</b>
+Finished <a href="https://www.freecodecamp.com/map-aside#nested-collapseResponsiveDesignwithBootstrap">Responsive Design with Bootstrap</a> today.

+<b>Thoughts:</b>
+It's been refreshing to go over these lessons slowly to remember how it all works.

+<b>Link(s) to work</b>
+<a href="https://www.freecodecamp.com/challenges/use-comments-to-clarify-code">Last lesson on the Bootstrap category</a>